top of page

 So what do we do about it

 I think we are at the cusp of a revolution in how people are to be managed, driven by very fundamental generational changes in value sets.
-We have probably been inching there since the 2008 financial crisis but the 2020 pandemic, with its overly wide impact on human life affecting almost every human culture, brought us to a tipping point.
+We have probably been inching there since the 2008 financial crisis but the pandemic, with its overly wide impact on human life affecting almost every human culture, brought us to a tipping point.
 People all over the world had time and space to think about who they are, what they want and how they want to be treated.
 Including those who have been chasing material returns over family life for so long, especially in America and among the emergent middle classes in the developing world.

 This is not an easy exercise and none of us has a solution.
 Yet.
-While I have had a head start in thinking about the subject but even the effects of the pandemic has been beyond anyone's expectations.
+While I have had a head start in thinking about the subject but even the effects of the pandemic have been beyond anyone's expectations.
 I have not seen any complete solutions on this subject and the few articles to be had on it merely outline the steps we need to take to start the conversation in a structured manner.

 Post: Blog2_Post